ramda/types/README.md

 To get a sense of what migration back into the core repo will look like, check out `ts` branch that is there now.

 Please see the Github Issues page which is being used to define work left to do

+### Note about semver

+We cannot lock the semver to be the same as `ramda`'s since we plan on doing multiple releases to this library to progressively update the types until they are all correct.
+So for that reason, we are starting at `0.1.0` and will simply do Minor releases for new changes and Patch release for regression fixes.

+`@types/ramda` will be updated to latest of this package after every release